tektechnologies/Instructor-Prep/201/class-10.md

 // This is calling the fieldset.
 ```

 ---

-#### In the console
+### In the console

 - event.srcElement // shows the element reset button so find the parent element.

-- event.srcElement.parentElement.parentElement.reset();// is where we find the form id.
+- event.srcElement.parentElement.reset(); is where we find the form id.

-#### This is the add event listener format.
+#### This is the add event listener format

 - element.addEventListener('whichEvent', handlerFunction);

-# First Break.
 ---

-# JS Errrrors
+## JS Errrrors

 - Error messages are awesome!, No really they tell us what to do next.

-## how to start to trouble shoot.
+## how to start to trouble shoot
--
--

 - If what I added doesnt work, I usually take it back out.
 - ASK did we make it better or worse?
 - We made progress right?

-## need semi colon.
+## need semi colon

-- we need a semi colon at the end of any js statement, any js assignment. end of a line of code.
+- we need a semi colon at the end of any js statement, any js assignment. end of
+ a line of code.
-- we dont need if it is an expression or a loop, or function declarations, not a statement.
+- we dont need if it is an expression or a loop, or function declarations, not
+a statement.

-#### call stack for errors
+### call stack for errors

 - The call stack shows us the path with which our error was called.

-- we are setting these properties on the constructor without the prototype deal with all of the stores data that all stores share in common but not individually.
+- we are setting these properties on the constructor without the prototype deal
+ with all of the stores data that all stores share in common but not individually.
 These are high level properties.
-With the prototypes, the stores have access to those functions but do not have to call them on all the objects, we can call the method.
+With the prototypes, the stores have access to
+those functions but do not have to call them on all the objects, we can call the
+method.

-- While in the global name space, we can access as CookieStand.all, setting those variables to be namespaced to the constructor.
-As it is a property on the cookie stand constructor.
+- While in the global name space, we can access as CookieStand.all, setting those
+ variables to be namespaced to the constructor.
+As it is a property on the cookie
+stand constructor.

 - Global variables are kinda a bad idea.
-Especially with multiple devs on a project with 1000's of lines of code.
+Especially with multiple devs on a
+project with 1000's of lines of code.

-# Time for Second Break.
+## Time for Second Break

 ```js
 // event Listeners : where, what event, what to do.
 ```

 - So lets add an event listener to the h1
 - so we need an id on the h1,
 - No forms involved,

 ```js
  var clickableH1 = document.getElementById('click-h1');